aravi3/cpu-load-monitor/README.md

 # CPU Load Monitoring Web Application

-This is a proof-of-concept (POC) CPU Load Monitoring web application built using React, Node.js, and TypeScript.
+This is a CPU Load Monitoring web application built using React, Node.js, and TypeScript.
 The app renders real-time CPU load data and alerts the user when the CPU is under heavy load or has recovered.

 ## Features